• Skip to main content

 rhubarb with oat crisp scooped out of baking dish

-How to Thicken Rhubarb Crisp Filling
+How To Thicken Rhubarb Crisp Filling

 Other thickeners are flour, cornstarch and even arrowroot.
 Instant tapioca, cornstarch and arrowroot are all gluten-free if you'd like to keep this a gluten-free rhubarb crisp.